heolin/funcrowd-dataset/data/ner/ner-summary.md

 # Dataset
 ## About the data
+This is the extract from GMB (Groningen Meaning Bank) corpus which is tagged, annotated and built specifically to train the classifier to predict named entities such as name, location, time etc. Here, we use only a subset of the dataset.

 ## Preprocessing
 1. Filtered out all the rows that did not contain any named entity tags